- About Us

 But it doesn’t have to be.
-When it comes to EDI set up and execution, BOLD VAN wants you to be our guest — let us do the hosting for you with our managed cloud services, called Bold Cloud.
-Bold Cloud is a 100% hosted solution — a way to set up your own EDI infrastructure without extra equipment or software.
-Bold Cloud operates solely on the web, meaning clients don’t even have to think about backing up data or installing new software.
+When it comes to EDI set up and execution, BOLD VAN wants you to be our guest — let us do the hosting for you with our managed cloud services, called BOLD Cloud.
+You can set up your own EDI infrastructure without extra equipment or software via BOLD Cloud’s 100% hosted solution.
+BOLD Cloud operates solely on the web, meaning clients don’t even have to think about backing up data or installing new software.

 A cloud-based EDI setup is ideal for start-up companies new to EDI or businesses that don’t want to assume the cost or burden of setting up their own systems.
 (The 5 Types of Businesses that Benefit the Most From Outsourcing is another helpful resource.)

-Another benefit of a managed cloud solution is cost — customers can become EDI compliant without having to purchase pricey hardware and software that comes with an onsite EDI infrastructure.
+Cost is another benefit of a managed cloud solution.
+You can become EDI compliant without having to purchase pricey hardware and software that comes with an onsite EDI infrastructure.

-Bold Cloud administers all aspects of EDI: data transmission, translation, and integration; audit notification of errors; alerts that new orders have arrived; and more.
+BOLD Cloud administers all aspects of EDI.
+This includes data transmission, translation, and integration; audit notification of errors; alerts that new orders have arrived; and more.
 All EDI data is stored in the cloud and accessible for 90 days from any device.
 We then store your EDI data for seven years.

-Another area Bold Cloud operates is API integration.
-API stands for application programming interface, and it’s the software used to sync data in real-time.
+Another area BOLD Cloud operates is API integration.
+API (application programming interface) software syncs data in real-time.
 While EDI has been around for decades, API came about in the 2000s.
 (For a more in-depth article on the differences between the two, see API and EDI: Why You’ll Need Both.)

 Even if you’re not familiar with API, it’s something you probably use every day.
 When you see a weather snippet at the top of a webpage, that data comes from a weather API.
-Making a dinner reservation through a third-party site like OpenTable is made possible through an API behind the scenes.
+Also, API powers third-party sites like OpenTable for dinner reservations.
 How do you suppose OpenTable knows that Rainforest Cafe has a table for four at 7:30 pm?
 It’s the API serving as the middleman to connect the dots between software programs.
 Travel sites such as Expedia or Kayak are another example, and the option to pay with PayPal on countless e-commerce sites is brought to you by an API.